bee-perez/Bee-Perez/README.md

 ## Hi there 👋

 - 💼 I’m looking for a job
-- 🌱 I’m currently learning Systems for internet
+- 🌱 I’m currently learning systems analysis and development
+- 🎓 Graduated in Systems for internet
 - 📫 Contact me in Linkedin: https://www.linkedin.com/in/perezbeatriz/
 -   Behance: https://www.behance.net/beatrizperez17